pfalcon/pycopy/docs/library/index.rst

     help('modules')

-Beyond the built-in libraries described in this documentation, many more modules from the Python standard library, as well as further MicroPython extensions to it, can be found in `micropython-lib`.
+Beyond the built-in libraries described in this documentation, many more modules from the Python standard library, as well as further Pycopy extensions to it, can be found in `pycopy-lib`.

 Python standard libraries and micro-libraries
 ---------------------------------------------

-The following standard Python libraries have been "micro-ified" to fit in with the philosophy of MicroPython.
+The following standard Python libraries have been "micro-ified" to fit in with the philosophy of Pycopy.
 They provide the core functionality of that module and are intended to be a drop-in replacement for the standard Python library.
 Some modules below use a standard Python name, but prefixed with "u", e.g. ``ujson`` instead of ``json``.
 This is to signify that such a module is micro-library, i.e. implements only a subset of CPython module functionality.
-By naming them differently, a user has a choice to write a Python-level module to extend functionality for better compatibility with CPython (indeed, this is what done by the `micropython-lib` project mentioned above).
+By naming them differently, a user has a choice to write a Python-level module to extend functionality for better compatibility with CPython (indeed, this is what done by the `pycopy-lib` project mentioned above).

 On some embedded platforms, where it may be cumbersome to add Python-level wrapper modules to achieve naming compatibility with CPython, micro-modules